Website icon Xpert.Digital

 Did you know?
 The largest solar parks in the world

-In 2005, the Bavaria solar park was the largest solar park in the world with 10 megawatts (MW).
-In 2006, the Erlasee solar field replaced it with 14 MW until 2008.
-In 2009, the Waldpolenz solar park was “only” the second largest system in the world with 52 MW.
+In 2005, the Bavaria solar park, with a capacity of 10 megawatts (MW), was the largest solar park in the world.
+In 2006, it was surpassed by the Erlasee solar field with 14 MW, which it held until 2008.
+By 2009, the Waldpolenz solar park, with 52 MW, was "only" the second largest plant worldwide.

-The title of “largest solar park in the world” is a rather short-lived distinction.
-For a period in 2014, the Topaz solar farm in California topped the list with its 550 MW system.
+The title of "world's largest solar park" is a rather short-lived accolade.
+For a period in 2014, the Topaz solar park in California, with its 550 MW capacity, topped the list.
 In 2015, another California operation, Solar Star, increased its capacity to 579 MW.
-In 2016, India's Kamuthi solar power project in Tamil Nadu was ahead with a capacity of 648 MW.
+In 2016, the Kamuthi solar power project in Tamil Nadu, India, led the pack with a capacity of 648 MW.

-In February 2017, the Longyangxia Dam Solar Park in China was the new frontrunner with a capacity of 850 MW.
-As of January 5, 2017, solar panels covered 27 square kilometers of Qinghai Province.
-There were reportedly nearly 4 million solar panels at the site in 2017.
-The rapid expansion in Longyangxia coincides with China's rapidly growing solar energy sector.
+In February 2017, the Longyangxia Dam solar park in China became the new leader with a capacity of 850 MW.
+By January 5, 2017, solar panels covered 27 square kilometers of Qinghai Province.
+Reports indicated that there were nearly 4 million solar panels at the site in 2017.
+The rapid expansion in Longyangxia coincides with China's fast-growing solar energy sector.
 In 2016, China's total installed capacity doubled to 77 gigawatts.
-A project planned for the Ningxia region in northwest China will have a capacity of 2,000 MW when completed.
+A project planned for the Ningxia region in northwest China will have a capacity of 2,000 MW upon completion.

-In 2019, the Pavagada solar park in the southern Indian state of Karnataka was one of the most powerful: in April 2019 it had an output of 1,400 MW.
-In December 2019 it became the largest solar park in the world with 2050 MW.
+In 2019, the Pavagada solar park in the southern Indian state of Karnataka was among the most powerful: In April 2019, it had a capacity of 1400 MW.
+By December 2019, however, it had become the largest solar park in the world with 2050 MW.

-In March 2020, its output was exceeded again by the completed Bhadla Solar Park, which became the world's largest with 2245 MW.
+In March 2020, its performance was surpassed again by the completed Bhadla Solar Park, which became the world's largest with 2245 MW.

-Construction of the Mohammed bin Rashid Al Maktoum solar park began in Dubai (United Arab Emirates): the first expansion stage with 13 MW in autumn 2013, a further expansion stage with 200 MW in spring 2015.
-In the third expansion stage, which was put out to tender in mid-2016 , it reaches a capacity of 800 MW.
-In total, the solar park is to be expanded to an output of 5000 MW.
+Construction of the Mohammed bin Rashid Al Maktoum Solar Park has begun in Dubai (United Arab Emirates): the first phase, with a capacity of 13 MW, was completed in autumn 2013, followed by a second phase with 200 MW in spring 2015.
+The third phase, tendered in mid-2016, will increase the capacity to 800 MW.
+The solar park is ultimately planned to have a total capacity of 5000 MW.

-The “world’s largest” PV power plant with 5,000 MW is also scheduled to be built in Ladakh (India) and will be completed in 2023.
+In Ladakh (India), the “world’s largest” PV power plant with 5000 MW is also planned to be built and completed in 2023.

 Plan your solar system for the most common applications conveniently online with our solar system planner!